Yul Edochie: Personal life

-Edochie married May Aligwe at age 21; the couple had three sons and a daughter together, but separated in 2022 after he announced that he had taken a second wife.
+Edochie married May Aligwe at age 21.
+She was one year younger than him, 20 years old.
+The couple had three sons and a daughter together, but separated in 2022 after he announced that he had taken a second wife.
 On 27 April 2022, he revealed that he had married fellow actor Judy Austin, with whom he has two sons and welcomed a daughter in June 2025.
 His eldest son died on 30 March 2023 after having a seizure.

+May Aligwe filed for divorce in 2023 and although they are currently estranged, the divorce has not been finalised yet.

+He currently resides in Abuja with Judy Austin and their 3 children.